vbchomp/reading-notes/code401/class-26.md

 - React is one of many, many frameworks out there that act as compilers.

 - Today talking about - SASS, JSX, State, build a counter

+- JQuery and React are libraries, Angular and Vue are frameworks.